FFLAB/fflab-alpha/README.md

 From an original work by Salvatore Laisa for Mohole School, I added Bootstrap 3 responsive navbar with wp_bootstrap_navwalker.php code for full dropdown features.
+Fixed Menu.
+Navigation posts.
+4 custom widgets areas for the footer.
 Several customization for my personal blog http://www.fflab.info.

 Free avalaible for students and all kind of human and alien creatures.